This page is unofficial. The information has

 The route M124 bus from Seville to Carmona,

-operated by CASAL, starts from San Bernardo, at the metro
+operated by CASAL, starts from San Bernardo, at the railway and

 Kansas City towards Carmona.
 This bus DOES NOT STOP at the